 - At the time of notification of award, recipients must complete a standard reporting form that includes an itemized budget.

-- The maximum yearly grant award total is $500 per student organization, except in specific cases of special need.
+- The maximum yearly grant award total is $500 per undergraduate student organization, except in specific cases of special need.

 Priority will be given to:

 - First-time applicants